What is a Service Level Agreement?

 - overall goals and objectives of an organisation, such as “to consider and respect your privacy, dignity and cultural beliefs”

-- statements of reassurance for users of an the organisations services
+- statements of reassurance for users of the organisation's services

 They’re also statements that lack legal meaning and aren’t legally binding in any meaningful sense.
 In the same way as Internal SLAs.